CAYC-MB MTS PD Day - Fostering Inquiry, Play & Well-Being with Nature

 Presenter: Janine LaForte - Registered Dietician, Real Life Nutrition.
 Janine is a dietician with over 23 years of experience and a mother of three with a passion for home cooking.
 She has been recognized as a nutrition expert advisor by prominent media outlets such as CBC, CTV, City News, Winnipeg Free Press, CJOB and the Great Tastes of Manitoba.

-AM7 - Living and Learning Through The Circle of Courage (3 spots remaining)
+FULL - AM7 - Living and Learning Through The Circle of Courage

 Join us as we delve into sharing our journey of how we brought our school’s belief statement to life, using the Circle of Courage as our guide.
 Discover how each quadrant—belonging, mastery, independence, and generosity—shapes our work as activists within our school, community, and world.
 This belief statement is at the core of our work, as it focuses on each learner's gifts, fostering their growth and potential.
 By embracing these beliefs, we aim to cultivate conditions in which these principles are embedded and woven in our daily learning experiences.